2018 District Convention

 Governor’s Reception (Invite Only)

-Talent & Awards Banquet – Business Professional Dress
+Talent & Awards Gala – Formal / Business Professional Dress (Suits for men and dresses / pant suits for women)

 House of Delegates – Business Professional Dress